-- 1. Disconnect the fuel hose from the outboard motor. - 2.
-Remove the top cowl. - Release the drain tube from the clamp and pull the tube outside the bottom cowl.
-Place an approved fuel container under the drain tube end and use a funnel to avoid spilling fuel. - 4.
-Loosen the vapor separator drain screw. - 5.
-Tilt up the outboard motor until fuel flows out of the drain tube. - 6.
-Leave the outboard motor in this position until all fuel has been drained. - 7.
-When thoroughly drained, retighten the drain screw securely.

-8. Check the drained fuel for the presence of water or other contaminants.
-If either is present, reassemble the outboard motor, refill the vapor separator with fuel, and then drain the fuel again.
+- Disconnect the fuel hose from the outboard motor (separate fuel tank).
+Turn off the fuel cock (integral fuel tank). - 2.
+Remove the top cowl. - Place an approved fuel container under the drain screw and use a funnel to avoid spilling fuel. - 4.
+Loosen the carburetor drain screw. - 5.
+Tilt up the outboard motor until fuel flows out of the drain hole. - Leave the outboard motor in this position until all fuel has been drained. - 7.
+When thoroughly drained, retighten the drain screw securely. - 8.
+Check the drained fuel for the presence of water or other contaminants.
+If either is present, reassemble the outboard motor, refill the carburetor with fuel, and then drain the fuel again.
 Repeat this procedure until no water or other contaminants are present in the drained fuel.